 About the day

 Years of shrinking resources and rising client demands mean that many front-line teams find the future outlook unimaginable.
 This day offers a supportive space and creative processes to face the issues and think well outside the box.
-We will explore together how you can approach problems as an opportunity to learn, and reframe your picture of the service you offer and the skills and resources available.
+We will explore together how you can approach your challenges and frustrations so as to extract insights and impetus for change, helping you to re-frame your picture of the service you offer, and fully value and use the resources available.

 The style of the day will be a collaborative enquiry.
-We’ll use a range of methods such as future-scoping, backcasting and constellations to help you seek insights and upsides amid the presenting problems.
-We will also explore together a powerful set of project design processes to take innovation from vision to reality.
-And the magical setting of Hazel Hill offers space for solo reflection and insights from the resilience of Nature..
+We’ll use a range of methods such as future-scoping, back casting and deep ecology to help you seek insights and upsides amid the presenting problems.
+We will use the magical setting of this 70-acre wood, to provide space and inspiration for you to reflect and open to fresh insights, and as a model of natural resilience and catalytic change.

 Some of the specific topics we may explore are: